Cooking With Bliss

 • Paper towels Used to pat dry the wings to absorb excess moisture

-• 1 Kitchen shears Used to remove the wing tips, so the wings fit in the skillet perfectly
+• 1 Kitchen shears Used to remove the wing tip and separate the wing from the drumstick

 Ingredients